Online Meetings Are Now the New Normal: How to Find Balance Using Tech at Home

 Dedicated More Time to Offline Hobbies

-Because so much more of our work and social lives has moved online, it’s that much more important to embrace offline hobbies.
+Because so much more of our work and social lives have moved online, it’s that much more important to embrace offline hobbies.
 Netflix, classic movies, and video games are all go-to sources of entertainment, but try being extra judicious about your downtime activities during this time.

 Spend time working on an offline hobby like drawing, painting, or playing a musical instrument.
 Read a paper book.
 Try meditating or practicing yoga.
 Write in your journal or send handwritten letters.
 Whatever offline activity you choose, guaranteed you’ll come back to the screen with newfound energy and enthusiasm.